Collaborating with Kinship Caregivers: A Competency-based, Research to Practice Training Program for Child Welfare Workers and Their Supervisors

 - assessing with the kinship family willingness, ability, and resources to ensure child safety, well-being, and enduring, nurturing relationships

-- placing the child(ren) based on a culturally- sensitive strengths/needs assessment
+- supporting the kinship family based on a culturally-sensitive strengths/needs assessment

-- transitioning the family from child protection oversight to community supports and ending the relationship with the family
+- transitioning the family to community supports and ending the relationship with the family

 The premise is that addressing the nine issues of concern using the five competencies across the four phases of services should help achieve: